RossPlunkett/PUMP/README.md

 # PUMP 0.0.0.0.0.1
-The current codebase for PUMP
+The new codebase for PUMP

 To run, download and install Love2D, download and unzip the repository, then drag it (the unzipped folder) onto the love executable or a shortcut.

-Currently confiugured to use an Xbox/PS controller
+Currently confiugured to use an Xbox/PS controller.

+Art: Miles Salumbre
+Code: Ross Plunkett